MWatty/the-office-memory-game-pet-edition/README.md

 ### Features left to implement

-* Cookies Banner pop up - this should be added to ensure complaince with legislation relating to personal data and how that data is managed.

 * Levels - varying levels of difficulty would be addded to the game to enhance the user experience.

 * Leaderboard - a leaderbord would be added to enhance the competitiveness of the game and allow for a more enhanced interactive user experience.

-* Pause - should time have allowed a pause button would have been added to the game page.

-* Reset - should time have allowed a reset button would have been added to the game page.

 ## Technologies Used